 Flaxseeds are an excellent source of dietary fiber.
-They contain both soluble and insoluble fiber, the latter of which contributes to digestive health by preventing both constipation and diarrhea.
-Two tablespoons of ground flaxseed provide 16% of your recommended daily intake (RDI) of fiber for the whole day.
-They act as a laxative, stimulating the digestive system and making for easy to pass bowel movements.
-They also prevent diarrhea because the insoluble fiber binds to water and bulks up the stool.
+They contain both soluble and insoluble fiber, which contribute to digestive health by preventing both constipation and diarrhea.
+Two tablespoons of ground flaxseed provide 16% of the recommended daily intake (RDI) of fiber for the whole day.
+They act as a stool softener, stimulating the digestive system and easing bowel movements.
+Flax can also help improve the microbiome of the bowel by nourishing good bacteria.

 Receive updates on the latest news and alerts straight to your inbox.